Thomas completed his pupillage at Hailsham Chambers under the supervision of Thomas Crockett, Imran Benson, and Heather McMahon.

 ICO Data protection registration number: ZB301134.

-Thomas Phillips is a pupil barrister regulated by the Bar Standards Board.
+Thomas Phillips is a barrister regulated by the Bar Standards Board.
 Click here to view Thomas Phillips’ Privacy Notice.